Epicinver/net-use-connecter/ReadMe.md

 You may need to turn off Windows Defender.
 Modifying code is allowed, just go to "https://github.com/EbolaMan-YT/SMB-Bruteforce" and click "Code" then "Download ZIP".
 The password list in the root of the project does not contain passwords.
 For a ready made example, go into "Example password list".
+I won't be providing how to get IP addressses. do not use this illegally. if used illegally, and you're in legal trouble, i may be involved.
 And most importantly, educational purposes only :-)